 Respect to Human Rights, Freedom of Association, Abolition of Child Labor

-The Business Conduct Guidelines are binding to all employees.
+The Business Conduct Guidelines are globally binding rules applicable to every employee, each member of the Managing Board of Infineon Technologies AG and to each member of the Board of Directors or similar body of Infineon Group Companies.
 Participation in training in this field is mandatory and is repeatedly carried out at regular intervals.

 Our Business Conduct Guidelines acknowledges the right of employees to join associations and the right to collective bargaining to agree on working conditions.
 Infineon and the respective employee associations work together constructively and in good faith as well as with mutual respect.